awsdocs/aws-doc-sdk-examples/test/sqs_lambda_to_batch_fargate/README.md

 ## System requirements
 * npm (node.js)
 * python 3.7
-* AWS access key & secret for AWS user with permissions to create resources listed above
+* AWS access key and secret for AWS user with permissions to create the preceding resources

 ### Environment variables
-Before going any further, save your language name as an environment variable called `LANGUAGE_NAME`.
+Before continuing, save your language name as an environment variable called `LANGUAGE_NAME`.

-If your language is Java, you would use:
+For example, if your language is Java, use:
 ```
 export LANGUAGE_NAME=javav2
 ```

-Also, save the AWS Account ID of the AWS account that is currently emitting events that this stack will process.
+Also, save the AWS account ID of the AWS account that is currently emitting events for this stack to process.
 ```
 export PRODUCER_ACCOUNT_ID=12345678901
 ```

-Lastly, save the name of the SNS topic that will be producing the events mentioned above.
+Lastly, save the name of the SNS topic that will be producing the previously mentioned events.
-If created using [this Producer CDK code](../eventbridge_rule_with_sns_fanout/README.md) it will look something like this:
+If created using [this Producer CDK code](../eventbridge_rule_with_sns_fanout/README.md), it will look something like this:
 ```
 export FANOUT_TOPIC_NAME=ProducerStack-fanouttopic6EFF7954-pYvxBdNPbEWM
 ```